Left undone: A Black artist, traumatized by confrontation, will speak at art exhibit opening

 Gee’s work on the interior mural came to a halt in March, after an incident just outside the museum walls that she describes as traumatic.

-The encounter resulted in the firing of an Overture Center employee, a sped-up timeline for more training on micro-aggressions and unconscious bias — but also should not detract from a groundbreaking and important artistic show at MMOCA, supporters say.
+The encounter resulted in the firing of an Overture Center employee and a sped-up timeline for more training on microaggressions and unconscious bias — but also should not detract from a groundbreaking and important artistic show at MMOCA, supporters say.

 Gee is among 23 Black Wisconsin women artists invited to be part of the museum’s 2022 Wisconsin Triennial, titled “Ain’t I A Woman?” after a quote from the abolitionist and women’s rights advocate Sojourner Truth and the classic book on Black feminism by author bell hooks.